mjalas/diagram-generator/README.md

 The parsed data can also be generated into a json file by giving an output path with a '.json' extension.

 ## Data structure for code parsing result
 The data parsed from code files are stored in specific data structure.
+The tool can be extended to support other programming languages by implementing a parser which returns the parsed data in the same data structure as below.
+Types might be added in the future to make the data structure more convenient to use, but it is not highly prioritized at the moment.

-Below is an example of the datastructure outputted as json:
+Below is an example of the data structure outputted as json:
 ```json
 {